With the new year comes resolutions to better your life. Why not get rewarded for the spending you’ll do to reach your 2021 goals?

 If you’re interested in cooking at home more….

 A healthy diet is a huge factor in losing weight, and what better way to stay on track than a meal-kit service.
-The Blue Cash Preferred® Card from American Express rewards you 6 percent cash back at U.S. supermarkets (up to $6,000 in purchases per year, then 1 percent), along with rewards on select U.S. streaming subscriptions, transit, U.S. gas stations and more.
+The Blue Cash Preferred® Card from American Express rewards you 6 percent cash back on U.S. supermarket purchases (up to $6,000 per year, then 1 percent); 6 percent back on select U.S. streaming services; 3 percent cash back on transit; 3 percent back on U.S. gas station purchases; 1 percent back on all other purchases.
+Annual Fee: $0 introductory annual fee for the first year, then $95.

 You may be wondering how you can earn cash back from meal kits with the Blue Cash Preferred when the category clearly states U.S. supermarkets.
 Thankfully, more and more meal kit options are being sold in-store at places like Kroger or Publix, with Kroger selling Home Chef meal kits in brick-and-mortar locations after acquiring the brand in 2018.